 Most of us read Scripture for our own specific purposes.
-We search for knowledge, inspiration, direction, comfort and wisdom.
-We have a problem, and we want guidance on how to handle it.
-Or, we’re anxious or sad about something, and we want God’s peace.
+We search for knowledge, inspiration, direction, comfort, and wisdom.
+We have a problem and want guidance on how to handle it, or we’re anxious or sad about something and want God’s peace.
 God does certainly meet those needs through His Word.

-What if instead we read the Bible with God’s purposes in mind before seeking our own?
+What if instead, though, we read the Bible with God’s purposes in mind before seeking our own?
 What if we let God’s Word change us as God intends rather than going in with a specific purpose to fulfill?

 You Are What You Eat

 Think of it in terms of the healthy way to approach your diet.
 When we focus on what will best nourish us, we’re healthier and have more energy than if we only eat what satisfies our cravings and stops or prevents hunger pains.
 We also ward off many sicknesses and diseases this way, too.

 Even more significant is that researchers have discovered that nutrients in food change how proteins are produced in almost every gene in our body.
 In other words, what we eat changes us at our most basic level.

 This truth carries into what we read as well.
 What we read does for our mental health as what we eat does for the body.
 Research shows that reading…

 - Can slow the progress of Alzheimer’s